langdoc/elan-fst/README.md

 python3 add_pos2elan_p3.py
 ```

-Image below describes the ideal workflow reached with the script.
-Currently Constraint Grammar based disambiguation is not included, but this is one the improvements that are planned in near future.
+The image below describes the ideal workflow attained using the script.
+Currently, Constraint Grammar based disambiguation is not included, but this is one of the improvements that are planned for near future.

 ![](https://imgur.com/iA99VGz.png)